Frequently Asked Questions

 An appeal on grounds of legal matters must be made in writing, and you must state exactly on which grounds you believe that the decision is not in compliance with the applicable legislation.
 The appeal regulations can be found in paragraph 51 of Ministerial Order no. 51.
 The Ministerial Order can be found here.

 Due to the high number of applications, we cannot provide academic feedback on your application.
+However, if rejected you will receive your ranking among all applicants.

 Economy